top of page

 Definite and Indefinite Articles (Practice)

 Definite and Indefinite Articles (Practice) I. Choose the Correct Article Choose: a / an / the / Ø (no article) 1.
-I bought ___ new phone yesterday.
-2. She wants to be ___ nurse.
-3. ___ children are playing outside.
-4. He is looking for ___ job.
-5. I drink ___ coffee every morning.
-6. We went to ___ community center near my house.
-7. ___ English is not easy, but it is useful.
-8. She found ___ apartment close to work.
-9. Please close ___ window.
-10. I like listening to ___ mu
+I bought ___ new phone yesterday. (a - an - Ø) 2.
+She wants to be ___ nurse. (a - an - the) 3. ___ children are playing outside. (a - the - Ø) 4.
+He is looking for ___ job. (a - an - Ø) 5.
+I drink ___ coffee every morning. (the - an - Ø) 6.
+We went to ___ community center near my house. (a - an - the) 7. ___ English

 Definite and Indefinite Articles

 Definite and Indefinite Articles Definite and Indefinite Articles (a, an, the) In English, articles are short words we use before nouns.
 They are small, but they are very important in English!
 The three main articles are: a an the They help us show which person or thing we are talking about.
-Indefinite Articles: a / an We use a or an when: - we talk about something in general Ex. - She has a cat. - He is a teller. - Or for the first time and the listener does not kno
+Indefinite Articles: "a / an" We use a or an when: - we talk about something in general Ex. - She has a cat. - He is a teller. - Or for the first time and the listener does not k

 Possessive Adjectives